Tuning in unsupervised settings

 Specify and fit a model

-In this example, we will fit a \(k\)-means cluster model to the
+In this example, we will fit a

-depth of penguins as predictors.
+bill length and bill depth of penguins as predictors.

 (Please refer to the k-means vignette for an in-depth discussion of this model specification.)